 |Tier 3 ^||Payment by external participant or private organisation||$198|

-Please refer to our frequently asked questions page for more detail on our pricing model and payment options.
+Please refer to our fees and payments page for more detail on our pricing model and payment options.

 A workshop manual will be made available to you upon enrolment which will contain further information on the content covered.

-You will be issued with a Statement of Attendance after completing all required sessions.
+You will be issued with a Statement of Completion after completing all required sessions.

 Participation in this professional development activity may contribute to continuing professional development (CPD) requirements for the purposes of registration and/or professional association membership.
 Please refer to the specific CPD requirements of your registration board and/or professional association to confirm.

 This training is available on demand for all Queensland Health staff on the Queensland Health Intranet (QHEPS).
 Click here to access.

 Access for non-Queensland Health staff can be negotiated.
 Please contact Allied Health Education and Training, Cunningham Centre for further information:

 Katherine, Human Resource Advisor